Fun Food StuffHome & Garden

 In addition to Mastercook (#1 – mentioned above), I’ve also used MealMaster before.
 It was a freebie on a computer I bought years ago.

-Back in the day, MealMaster was once a decent recipe program, but much like Mastercook, it just seems a little outdated these days.
+Back in the day, MealMaster was once a decent recipe program But much like Mastercook, it seems a little outdated these days.
 So… no dice.

-One of the features I’m looking for is a way to sync recipes on my 2 computers, or at least a way to access my own recipes on multiple computers.
-An online version similar to the way Google Docs and Evernote sync your data would be nice.
-And… in the best of all worlds, an iPhone app which would enable me to glance at my recipes when I’m out & about and possibly prepare shopping lists based on the ingredients needed.
+One of the main features I’m looking for is a way to sync recipes on my 2 computers, or at least a way to access my own recipes on multiple computers.
+Also, an online version similar to the way Google Docs and Evernote sync your data would be nice.
+And… in the best of all worlds, an iPhone app which would enable me to glance at my recipes when I’m out & about (and possibly prepare shopping lists based on the ingredients needed).

 #3 – Cook’n

-While I liked Cook’n and was intrigued by its simple functionality, I wasn’t about to pay $60-$80 on the spot — despite the 200% guarantee.
-(UPDATE: It looks like they have a free trial now.)
+While I liked Cook’n and was intrigued by its simple functionality, I wasn’t about to pay $50 on the spot to try it — despite their 200% guarantee.

 #4 – Living Cookbook